samyukthapugal/G10T6-IS213-Project/README.md

 5. Based on the file path that you previously open in step 1, copy that file path and replace domain_url with the file path on your localhost machine and DO NOT include "/success.html" in the domain_url.
 6. Which the file path should something like step 4 code provided.
 7. Once all above step is done, move on to part 4.

+NOTE FOR MAC USERS FOR PART 3: Same thing for all the steps but please test if you are able to open the success.html from the Backend -> html -> success.html path and if you are able to, copy paste the url and replace it with domain_url and make sure you also do not include the "/success.html" in the domain_url.

 Part 4: